 We can remove the laminaria and let the pregnancy continue.
 However, since dilation has occurred in the cervix, the chance of infection or miscarriage is higher than normal.
 We recommend that you view the laminaria insertion as the beginning of the abortion.
 If you have doubts about proceeding with the abortion, you should not have the laminaria placed.

-For any problems, questions about our laminaria care in the Jamestown, NY and surrounding areas, or appointment changes, call us at 585-271-3850.
+For any problems, questions about our laminaria care in the Rochester, NY and surrounding areas, or appointment changes, call us at 585-271-3850.